Rosemeis/hapla/README.md

 done
 ```

 Optionally, the haplotype cluster alleles can be saved in binary PLINK format for ease of use with other software.
+Be aware that one allele is removed from each window to prevent identifiability issues (rarest allele removed).
 ```bash
 hapla cluster --bcf pop.chr1.bcf --threads 16 --out hapla.chr1 --plink
 # Saves inferred haplotype cluster alleles in a binary PLINK format